-During September 2010, 24 schools moved to Trust status.
-During 2011/12 a further 3 schools transferred to Trust status.
-These assets have been removed from the Council's Balance Sheet and a loss on disposal has been recorded in the Comprehensive Income & Expenditure Statement.
-It is anticipated that further clarification in respect of accounting for Trust schools will be issued during 2012/13.
+Between September 2010 and March 2012, 27 schools moved to Trust status.
+During 2012/13 a further 8 schools transferred to Trust status with one moving to Academy status, leaving a total of 34 schools with Trust status.
+These assets have been removed from the Authority's Balance Sheet and a loss on disposal has been recorded in the Comprehensive Income & Expenditure Statement.
+It is anticipated that further clarification in respect of accounting for Trust schools will be issued during 2013/14.